 - Store hours are subject to change based on volunteer availability

 Due to specific diagnoses and potential allergies, the Welia Health gift shop does not carry fresh flowers or latex balloons.
-Flowers are available at Dandelion Flow, Sticks and Stems Floral, The Flower Box and Bloom Barn Floral.
+Flowers are available at Bloom Barn Floral, Sticks and Stems Floral and The Flower Box.

 Over the past two years, volunteer hours were significantly affected by the COVID-19 pandemic, totaling 1,650, where 3,000 or more are typically donated.
 Since 2013, the volunteers at Welia Health have graciously donated more than $73,000 for new equipment and supplies and funded programs within the healthcare facilities.LEARN MORE